hanecak/viz-data_catalog_stats-dataset_count-sk_comparison/README.md

 - selected datacatalogs in URI, to allow deep-linking and sharing of custom selections
 - maybe move caption to the right, like in https://bl.ocks.org/mbostock/3884955
 - ...

+# DEV tips

+- loading of CSV requires HTTP, you can setup a primitive server by running `python -m SimpleHTTPServer` in the directory with this project